German jet bomber Horten Ho IX (Gotha Go 229).

 Service statistics:

-Video from the action with Horten Ho IX in video games
+Video from the action with Horten Ho IX in computer games

 Mission with Horten Ho IX in a ‘Realistic Ground Battle’ of the free2play game War Thunder: